Charles H. Beaubien: Early life

 Beaubien was born in Saint-Jean-Baptiste de Nicolet, Quebec.
 His birth name was Alexis Beaubien (Sieur de Beaubien is a title, his birth surname is most likely Trotier).

 He studied for the priesthood, and was tonsured in 1820.
 When he dropped out of the priesthood he changed his name to "Charles" in 1820 and moved to the United States (probably at St. Louis, Missouri where he worked in the fur business with the Chouteau family).
 There are numerous stories about how he moved west.
 He was licensed by William Clark to enter Indian Territory in NM on December 29, 1823.

 From another New Mexico History we have that Charles Hipolyte Trotier, Sieur de Beaubien, left the Dominion of Canada for the United States during the War of 1812, and came to New Mexico in 1823, in company with a number of French Canadians who were making investigations in New Mexico.

 Beaubien went beyond the Territory controlled by the United States and moved into territory controlled by Mexico and eventually settled at Taos, New Mexico where he applied to become a citizen of Mexico.
-As it was the custom for administrators, notaries and scriveners to translate Christian names, his name was recorded as "Carlos" instead of "Charles," and so he often appears as Carlos Beaubien in all New Mexico records.
+As it was the custom for administrators, notaries and scriveners to translate Christian names, his name was recorded as "Carlos" instead of "Charles," and so he often appears as Carlos Beaubien in New Mexico records.

 In 1827 he married Maria Paula Lobato in Taos in a ceremony conducted by Antonio José Martínez who would later become his nemesis.
 He started a business in Taos.